JLospinoso/rivestment/README.md

     - STARTING_SCORE=100
 ```

+_This example is also available in the repository as `docker-compose.yml-remote`.
+You will need to rename it to `docker-compose.yml` if you intend to use it as
+a template._

 All you need to do is [generate a Slack API Token here](https://api.slack.com/tokens)
 and insert it onto this line of the `docker-compose.yml`: